IsmailMarmoush/jann/readme.md

 * JFreeChart

 ## Updates
-Currently moving to Spark engine and second thoughts on choosing JBlas or other library for Linear Algebra
+Currently moving to Spark engine, Spark uses mllib which uses JBlas; the early versions of JANN JBlas was used directly now it will be used through spark.
+Stay tuned!

 ## Non-Functional Requirements
 ### High Performance